kayaoglutuncay/max78000/src/gpio.md

 </table>

 ### Output Mode Configuration
 [Table 6‑4](#table6-4-max78000-output-mode-configuration) shows the configuration options for digital I/O in output mode.
 Each of the bits within these registers represents the configuration of a single pin on the GPIO port.
-For example,GPIO2_DS0.config[25], GPIO2_DS1.config[25], and GPIO2_VSSEL.v_sel[25] all represent configuration for GPIO port 2 pin 25 (device pin P0.25).
+For example, GPIO2_DS0.config[25], GPIO2_DS1.config[25], and GPIO2_VSSEL.v_sel[25] all represent configuration for GPIO port 2 pin 25 (device pin P0.25).
 See Table 6‑8 for a detailed example of how each of these bits applies to each GPIO device pin.
 Refer to the device data sheet for details of specific electrical characteristics.

 *Table 6-4: MAX78000 Output Mode Configuration*